Jenny Schecter: 2004–09

-In The L Word: Generation Q, Bette reveals that Jenny died by suicide.
+In The L Word: Generation Q, Bette, the last person to see her alive, claims that Jenny died by suicide.

 Reception

 In the book Blood Moon's GT Gay and Lesbian Film, Darwin Porter brands Jenny "one of the most annoying, needy characters on television" and calls her a "lost damaged soul".
 Fellow cast member Leisha Hailey has commented that Jenny is at her best when she is spiraling out of control.
 Hillary Frey of The New York Observer opined that Jenny provided "voyeuristic pleasure" for straight females in season one.
 She said she believed Jenny's confusion to whom she should be with was plausible.
 Also adding the fact she gradually became self-obsessed – yet still conveyed the "thrill and pleasure of a fresh sexual experience", while portraying the sadness.

 Jenny was criticized by Matthew Gilbert of The Boston Globe for her narcissistic tendencies.
 Kera Bolonik of New York magazine stated that "Jenny-bashing" became a spectator sport from her inception.
 She also described Jenny's development as going through different stages stating: "Season 1: Selfish Jenny, Season 2: Victimized Jenny, Season 3: Heartless Jenny, Season 4: Vindictive Jenny, Season 5: Bitchy and narcissistic Jenny, Season 6: Dead Jenny."
 New York magazine later praised Jenny stating: "We don't condone Jenny's narcissism, her prima-donna-ness, or her questionable writing skills.
 But she is highly entertaining – and more important, her polarizing personality exposes the people around her."
 In 2009 by the time season six was on air, the magazine claimed that Jenny was one step away from a Lesbian backlash, joking: "If only she would sing an acoustic version of the show's ear-melting theme song intermittently during the next episode to ensure that the entire Sapphic nation hits the streets bearing torches and pitchforks, all calling her name."

 New York magazine also describe the series and how Jenny took on the whole character traits of the show: "Like Jenny, The L Word was, at any given moment, capricious, obnoxious, patronizing, fabulous, fun, sexy, non sequitur, overreaching, under-reaching, annoying, and yes, unforgettable.
 Not one other character besides Jenny embodied the whole character of the show."
 British lesbian magazine Diva call Jenny "the girl we love to hate."
 They also opined that "poor old Jenny didn't have much going for her from the start."
 That after her failed romances with Tim and Marina, she "got all pretentious" when she became an author.
 They also branded her the most hated lesbian character since Joan Ferguson (Maggie Kirkpatrick) on Prisoner: Cell Block H, credited most of the hatred upscaling when she had her dog put down and praised Kirshner for rising to the challenge of playing her.